‘America’s Got Talent’ Season 17 winner to be crowned - NewsBreak

 (NBC) — On Wednesday’s “America’s Got Talent,” the show’s winner will be crowned in a two-hour finale.

-Tuesday night, 11 acts gave their all on the “AGT” stage and the performers agrees that there is nothing quite like having a million dollars riding on your performance.‘America’s Got Talent’: Two-night finale showcases talent from around the world
+Tuesday night, 11 acts gave their all on the “AGT” stage and the performers agrees that there is nothing quite like having a million dollars riding on your performance.

 “It’s nerve-wracking, but you can’t let anything shake you when you’re up here,” said Avery Dixon